sidutoit/sidutoit/README.md

 # Hi there, I'm Simon 👋

-I currently serve as Team Lead | Senior Software Engineer at Phishfort, where I guide and support a high-performing team in developing systems that power our takedown operations.
+I currently serve as a Lead Software Engineer at Phishfort, where I guide and support a high-performing team in developing systems that power our takedown operations.

 In this role, I focus on: